Create an online booking system for accommodation

 - All reservations have the same fixed length.
 Simply specify this length as a default value.

 - The client selects the length from a drop down list.
-When you select this option, a selection box where you can list the options.
+When you choose this option, a selection box appears where you can list the options.
 The accompanying instructions and help text explain how to specify the options.

-Under Price, you can specify what you will charge for a booking on your online booking system.
+Under Price, you can specify what you will charge your guests on your online booking system.
 You can choose a fixed price or base the price on the length of the booking, the day of the week or several other factors.

 If you charge a daily rate for the accommodation, select Depends on date, length or resource.
-After saving the page you can click the link Presenting prices to define daily and seasonal rates.
-For example, to raise the price by $50 in June you would define a price rule that says: “Perform action: Increase price by $50” if the date is “between 6/1 and 6/30”.
+You can click Set up pricing to define daily and seasonal rates.
+For example, to raise the price by $50 in June, you would define a price rule that says: “Perform action: Increase price by $50” if the date is “between 6/1 and 6/30”.

 Under Time constraints, you can specify length requirements, buffer time and start times for your online booking system.
 You may want guests to book whole days, instead of hours and minutes, which is the default.
 When you select Round all times to the nearest day the user interface will omit the display of hours and minutes.

 You may also want to set the minimum length of a reservation to 1 day.
 By default, the system treats whole days as the 24 hours running from midnight.
 A one-day appointment will have its beginning and end date on the same day.

 If you set a buffer time to anything other than 0, the system will ensure that there is some unavailable time in between bookings.
 This time could for instance be used for cleaning in between bookings.
 The buffer time is not applied between opening time and the first booking or following the last booking, before closing time.

 In the Constrain start times field, you can list the times that your clients can select as a start time.
 Note that if you don’t enter start time constraints, a booking can potentially start at any time, which could possibly leave your online booking system full of holes.